 Staying up to date with your finances will give you the insight needed to map out your long and short term financial goals.

-One way that you can keep track is with our debt repayment calculator, which will help you understand how long it will take to pay off any money you’re considering borrowing or have borrowed.
+One way that you can keep track is with our debt repayment calculator, which will help you understand how long it will take to pay off any money you’re considering borrowing or have borrowed or even spark the thought of a debt consolidation loan.

 The calculator’s data will provide you with the information you need to take out a loan to fit your individual budget, and how to potentially save money on interest by adding additional principal payments to your repayment schedule.